Technical onboarding - productive teams from day 1

 - Headsets, especially for teams with frequent customer contact

-- Docking station for connecting additional devices
+- Docking station for connecting other devices

 Software & Licenses